Get in touch! We are available 24/7.

 Implementing a marketing automation solution like Phonexa’s Call Logic, a call intelligence platform for call tracking and distribution, can help businesses with their verbal communication processes.
 With Call Logic, your business can track every call and leverage call data, plug up funnel leaks, and map out successful outbound call strategies.

-With a comprehensive call recording feature, you can keep a record of the conversations between your call representatives and calling customers.
+With a comprehensive call recording feature, you can keep a record of the time and conversations between your call representatives and calling customers.
 Whether you’re looking to use these recordings for quality control or training purposes, having these records is an excellent way to monitor employee productivity and conduct agent scoring.

 Monitoring the level of employee engagement is crucial for every company.
 While the key metrics may vary from business to business, many companies pay attention to open rates and CTR on the information a company distributes within the organization.